Tower 13

 Tower 13 (Tour 13), also known as Paris Tower 13 (Tour Paris 13) was a building used for an ephemeral street art exhibition in the 13th arrondissement of Paris, France.
-The conversion of the building into a street art exhibition began in September 2013 and ended in October 31, 2013, after which the building was officially evacuated prior to demolition.
+The conversion of the building into a street art exhibition began in September 2013 and ended on October 31, 2013, after which the building was officially evacuated prior to demolition.

 Use of the building prior to the street art project

 Built in the 1950s and finished in 1960, Tower 13 was originally a 10-story brick and cement residential building in a low-income housing project.
 It was scheduled to be demolished in early 2014, as part of a broader urban renewal project.
 The building was located in Paris' 13th arrondissement on the banks of the Seine.

 Launch of the project

 Mehdi Ben Cheikh, who learned of Tower 13's planned demolition because he lived in the surrounding neighbourhood of Paris, is a Tunisian-born art teacher and founder of the Galerie Itinerrance.

 Recognising the potential of the building as a venue for hosting street artists, he obtained the rights for an art exhibition in the tower as part of a collaboration with Jérôme Coumet, the mayor of the 13th arrondissement of Paris.
 The plan was to "invite well known urban artists to create a collective open air museum."
 Cheikh spent six months recruiting 80 street artists from 18 countries to decorate the interior and exterior of the building.
-This process would ultimately convert the building’s entire10 stories into works of art, doomed to destruction.
+This process would ultimately convert the building's entire10 stories into works of art, doomed to destruction.

 Cheikh stated that the project had "absolutely no commercial aspect".
 Offers from art collectors to purchase pieces from the exhibition were rejected because the works were to be displayed as "true art, not decoration for the home or for magazines."

 Notable artists who worked on Tower 13 include EL Seed, A1one, Guy Denning, C215, 108, and Add Fuel.
 The artists did not receive financial compensation, and were required to pay for their own travel expenses and materials.
 Work on the Tower 13 exhibition began in March 2013.
 At the time, several tenants still refused to leave the building.

 Over the course of seven months the artists created more than 4500 sqft of art and completely painted 36 apartments.
 The façades and entry areas were also painted.